cswclui/katacoda-scenarios-1/12factor-010/step03.md

 `34`{{execute}}

-This is the code for the the `release service to container repo` stage

-`Lines 24 - 32` is where the pipleine code builds the `docker` image and pushes it into the Local Container Repository at `Line 29`.
+`Lines 24 - 32` are the code for the the `release service to container repo` stage.
+This is where the pipleine code builds the `docker` image and pushes it into the Local Container Repository at `Line 29`.

 Let's go down a bit further in the file: